rafayet13/rafayet13.github.io/_posts/2018-12-10- How to Choose-the-Best-Python-IDE.md

 ## Which one should I pick?
 I've tried  tens of python IDE over the year. where I found some are very useful & handy.
 These are my favourites:

++ Most Popular Python IDE
 1. Anaconda Python IDE (A complete python IDE)
 2. PyCharm IDE

 + Light Weight Python IDE

-3. Visual Studio Code
+1. Visual Studio Code
-4. Sublime Text
+2. Sublime Text
-5. Python IDLE
-6. Notepad ++
+3. Notepad ++

 Use Any of them as concindering your system compatability.
+Or you can just use your Built in Python IDLE with Python Installer no hassel.

 See Yaaa,